 - Code 170 Transferred to another NYS public school outside this district with documentation: This code is used when a student, parent(s), or guardian(s) initiates a transfer to another public school outside the district.
 Documentation must include a request for a transcript from a receiving school, a record of sending a transcript to the receiving school, or a written acknowledgement from the receiving school that the student has registered.
-Documentation is not required for preschool students with disabilities that relocate to another school district. - Code 204 Transferred to a NYS nonpublic school with documentation: This code is used when a student, parent(s), or guardian(s) initiates a transfer to a nonpublic school.
+Documentation is not required for preschool students with disabilities who relocate to another school district. - Code 204 Transferred to a NYS nonpublic school with documentation: This code is used when a student, parent(s), or guardian(s) initiates a transfer to a nonpublic school.
 Documentation must include a request for a transcript from a receiving school, a record of sending a transcript to the receiving school, or a written acknowledgement from the receiving school that the student has registered. - Code 221 Transferred to a school outside NYS with documentation: This code is used when a student, parent(s), or guardian(s) initiates a transfer to a school outside New York State.
 Documentation should include a request for a transcript from a receiving school, a record of sending a transcript to the receiving school, or a written acknowledgement from the receiving school that the student has registered.
-Documentation is not required for preschool students with disabilities that relocate to another school district. - Code 238 Transferred to homebound instruction provided by the district: This code is used when a district transfers a student to long-term homebound instruction and the student is no longer included on the register of a district school.
+Documentation is not required for preschool students with disabilities who relocate to another school district. - Code 238 Transferred to homebound instruction provided by the district: This code is used when a district transfers a student to long-term homebound instruction (the student is unable to attend school for the remainder of the school year) and the student is no longer included on the register of a district school.
 Such students continue to be the responsibility of the district for accountability purposes. - Code 255 Transferred to home-schooling by parent or guardian: This code is used when the student is transferred to instruction being provided by parents or guardians or by instructors employed by parents or guardians.
-Documentation of transfer to home schooling should include a formal notice of intent to instruct at home. - This code is used when a student is completing his or her high school graduation requirement while attending a postsecondary institution.
+Documentation of transfer to home schooling should include a formal notice of intent to instruct at home. - Code 272 Transferred to a postsecondary school prior to earning a diploma:

+This code is used when a student is completing his or her high school graduation requirement while attending a postsecondary institution.
 Documentation should include a copy of an admission notification as well as a schedule of courses taken.
 If this student is later granted a diploma from a high school in the district of residence, the student must be recorded as being re-enrolled in the high school for at least one day (beginning and ending dates must be at least one day apart).
 All required demographic, assessment, and program service data for that student must be reported.
-The Provider BEDS Code on program service records should be the BEDS code of the school awarding the diploma.
+The Program Service Provider BEDS Code on program service records should be the BEDS code of the school awarding the diploma.
 The Enrollment Exit Date should be the date the diploma was awarded.
 The Reason for Beginning Enrollment code should be 0011 (Enrollment in building or grade), not 5555 (Student enrolled for the purpose of recording a test score-walk-in).